WVUHPC/Introduction-HPC/_episodes/307-slurm.md

 | ``--ntasks-per-node`` | cores per node | multiple settings| See next segment|

 ### Resource list
-Resource list will contain a number of settings that informs the scheduler what resources to allocate for your job and for how long (walltime).
+A resource list will contain a number of settings that inform the scheduler what resources to allocate for your job and for how long (wall time).

 #### Walltime
 Walltime is represented by `--time=00:03:00` in the format HH:MM:SS.
 This will be how long the job will run before timing out.
-If your job exceeds this time the scheduler will terminate the job.
-It is recommended to find a usual runtime for the job and add some more (say 20%) to it.
-For example, if a job took approximately 10 hours, the walltime limit could be set to 12 hours, e.g. "--time=12:00:00".
-By setting the walltime the scheduler can perform job scheduling more efficiently and also reduces occasions where errors can leave the job stalled but still taking up resource for the default much longer walltime limit (for queue walltime defaults run "squeue " command)
+If your job exceeds this time, the scheduler will terminate the job.
+You should find a usual runtime for the job and add some more (say 20%) to it.
+For example, if a job took approximately 10 hours, the wall time limit could be set to 12 hours, e.g. "--time=12:00:00".
+By setting the wall time, the scheduler can perform job scheduling more efficiently and also reduces occasions where errors can leave the job stalled but still taking up resources for the default much longer wall time limit (for queue wall time defaults, run `squeue` command)

 >## Walltime test exercise
 >
 >Resource requests are typically binding.
 >If you exceed them, your job will be killed.
->Let's use walltime as an example.
+>Let's use wall time as an example.
->We will request 30 seconds of walltime,
+>We will request 30 seconds of wall time,
 >and attempt to run a job for two minutes.
 >
 >```